-You have probably noticed that this problem could have been easily solved by integration, (e.g. using Integrate[]).
+(The result shows that the voltage response is a phase-shifted version of the input.).
+You have probably noticed that the differential equantion problem could have been easily solved by integration, (e.g. using Integrate[]).
 But as you will see below for the leaky integrate-and-fire neuron model, you can't always simply solve an integral to find the solution.
 In particular, this happens when the rate of change of V depends on V itself.
-For example, here is a second order (second order because it involes a second derivative) equation for an oscillator.
-The acceleration of a mass on an ideal spring is proportional to the displacement: $d^2X/dt^2 = -k x$.
-Let k = 1, and assume initial conditions X[0] = 0, X'[0] = 1, then DSolve tells us that the mass on the spring will oscillate sinusoidally:
+For example, here is familiar example from physics--a second order (second order because it involes a second derivative) equation for an oscillator.
+The acceleration of a mass on an ideal spring is proportional to the displacement: $d^2X/dt^2 = -k X$ .
+Let k = 1, and assume initial conditions X[0] =0, X'[0] = 1, then DSolve tells us that the mass on the spring will oscillate sinusoidally: